nigelgalbraith/DataAnalysisTool/README.md

 - Nginx configuration
 - Structured import utilities (CSV → SQL)

-It is a modular API system for structured database interaction and controlled data management.
+It’s a structured API for inspecting and working with relational databases.

 ---